Mutiny on the Bounty (1935 film): Plot

 In 1787, William Bligh commands the Royal Naval merchant vessel HMS Bounty.
 Bligh is a brutal tyrant who routinely administers harsh punishment to officers and crew alike who lack discipline, cause any infraction on board the ship, or defy his authority in any manner.
 After press ganging a crew out of a local pub, the Bounty sets sail from Portsmouth on a two-year voyage across the Pacific, to transport breadfruit from the Polynesian islands to Jamaica.

 Fletcher Christian, the ship's executive officer, is a formidable yet compassionate man who disapproves of Bligh's treatment of the crew.
 Roger Byam is an idealistic midshipman who is divided between his loyalty to Bligh, owing to his family's naval tradition, and his friendship with Christian.

 During the voyage, the enmity between Christian and Bligh grows after Christian openly challenges Bligh's unjust practices aboard the ship.
 When the ship arrives at the island of Tahiti, where the crew acquires breadfruit plants to take to the West Indies, Bligh punishes Christian by refusing to let him leave the ship during their stay.

-Byam, meanwhile, sets up residency on the island and lives with the island chief, Hitihiti (William Bambridge), and his daughter, Tehani, and he compiles an English dictionary of the Tahitian language.
+Byam, meanwhile, sets up residency on the island and lives with the island chief, Hitihiti, and his daughter, Tehani, and he compiles an English dictionary of the Tahitian language.
 Hitihiti persuades Bligh to allow Christian a day pass on the island.
 Bligh agrees, but quickly repeals the pass out of spite.
 Christian disregards the order and spends his day off the ship romancing a Tahitian girl, Maimiti.
 Christian promises her he will be back someday.